 Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just firn – the intermediate stage between snow and a glacier.
 Basically, it is a form of ice that has been left over from the past winter.
 And then has been recrystallized into a denser substance.

-Based on some studies and observations, Eiskapelle stays in occurrence because it’s yearly fed with a lot of snow from the avalanches coming from Watzmann’s peaks.
+Based on some studies and observations, Eiskapelle stays in occurrence because it’s fed yearly with a lot of snow from the avalanches from Watzmann’s peaks.
 Nevertheless, what’s really interesting about Eiskapelle is the views beneath or inside its cavity.

 What’s the view inside Eiskapelle?